Dave Lowe (atmospheric scientist)

 David Charles Lowe (born 1946) is a New Zealand atmospheric scientist who was instrumental in setting up the Baring Head atmospheric CO_{2} programme in 1972.
-A researcher and educator, he was one of the lead authors to a 2007 Intergovernmental Panel on Climate Change (IPCC) report which was recognised with a Nobel Peace Prize.
+A researcher and educator, Lowe was one of the lead authors of a 2007 Intergovernmental Panel on Climate Change (IPCC) report which was recognised with a Nobel Peace Prize.

 Lowe has worked with others such as Charles David Keeling, to measure the amount of CO_{2} in the atmosphere and how this is contributing to climate change, in particular global warming.
-He is an Adjunct Professor of Atmospheric Chemistry at the Antarctic Research Centre, Victoria University of Wellington.
+He is an adjunct professor of atmospheric chemistry at the Antarctic Research Centre, Victoria University of Wellington.

 Lowe's memoir was published in 2021 and received favourable reviews in the New Zealand media.

 Early life and education

 Lowe had a rural upbringing in Bell Block, Taranaki, New Zealand.
 He attended New Plymouth Boys High School but was "bullied and unhappy", so after three years and having gained School Certificate (New Zealand), left and worked in a telephone exchange.
-He became a keen surfer which heightened his awareness of the environment, noting that when he was out on the waves he "saw the atmosphere directly, going down into the ocean, mixing the sounds, the smells."
+He became a keen surfer which heightened his awareness of the environment, noting that when he was out on the waves he "saw the atmosphere directly, going down into the ocean, mixing the sounds, the smells".
 This convinced him that he needed to understand more about the environment.
 Although he had no interest in furthering his education at this time, a local teacher Ray Jackson, noting his passion for the environment, suggested that he visit the local library and read around this topic.
 Lowe knew that to follow this interest, more education was necessary, so he returned to New Plymouth Boys High School for one year and gained The New Zealand University Entrance qualification, the minimum requirement for tertiary education.
 He completed a Master's degree in Physics at Victoria University, Wellington (1969) and moved to Germany where he lived and studied from 1978 to 1983.
-While in Germany he applied for a government scholarship to do a PhD in atmospheric chemistry at the University of Cologne and noted "that my wife and I had four wonderful years in Jülich, and at the end of my scholarship I had gained not only a PhD but also two children born in Germany – as well as an enduring affinity with the country, its language and people."
+While in Germany he applied for a government scholarship to do a PhD in atmospheric chemistry at the University of Cologne and noted "that my wife and I had four wonderful years in Jülich, and at the end of my scholarship I had gained not only a PhD but also two children born in Germany – as well as an enduring affinity with the country, its language and people".